r2dm-workshop/r2dm-workshop.github.io/index.md

 * Safety concerns in future manufacturing
 * Understanding barriers/enablers in modern manufacturing

-Also, of interest will be contributions that can point the research community to new research directions, and those that can set research agendas and priorities in reliable and resilient digital manufacturing.
+Also, of interest are contributions that can point the research community to new research directions, and those that can set research agendas and priorities in reliable and resilient digital manufacturing.

-## Contributions Guidelines
-Acceptable submissions include:
-* Systematization of Knowledge (SoK) presentations,
-* Original research presentations,
-* Demos, and
-* Posters.

-Top submissions will be invited to a special issue of IEEE Embedded System Letters (ESL) on Reliable and Resilient Digital Manufacturing.

 ## Organizing Committee
-*	Nektarios Tsoutsos, University of Delaware
 *	Nikhil Gupta, New York University
 *	Ramesh Karri, New York University
-*	Hammond Pearce, New York University
+*	Nektarios Tsoutsos, University of Delaware

 ## Workshop Sponsors